cicsdev/cics-java-liberty-springboot-transactions/blog/Blog.md

 ## Introduction

 This tutorial describes how to develop a transactional Spring Boot application for use in CICS Liberty.
-We'll cover Spring Boot's approach to container managed transactions using the `@Transactional` annotation, as well the Spring `TransactionTemplate` interface for a Bean Managed Transaction.
+We'll cover Spring Boot's approach to container managed transactions using the `@Transactional` annotation, as well as the Spring `TransactionTemplate` interface for a Bean Managed Transaction.
 These approaches are then contrasted with the Java EE approach of using the JTA UserTransaction interface to create a bean managed transaction.

 Transaction management in Liberty can be used to coordinate updates across multiple XA resource managers.
 In our scenarios, the Liberty transaction manager is the coordinator and the CICS unit of work is subordinate to this (as though the transaction had originated outside of the CICS system).
 CICS recoverable resources include temporary storge queues (TSQs), VSAM files, and JDBC type 2 connections to Db2, while recoverable resources used by Liberty but not managed by CICS include JDBC type 4 connections and JMS connection factories.